aiijazfatima/dev-heatwave-genai/vector-search/vector-search.md

     ![Click Domain](./images/23-click-compartment.png "Click Domain")

-2. In the **Compartments** page, hover over the OCID of your compartment, click **Copy**, and paste the OCID somewhere in durable storage for future reference.
+2. In the **Compartments** page, hover over the OCID of your compartment, click **Copy**, and paste the OCID somewhere for future reference.

     ![Copy compartment OCID](./images/24-copy-comparment-ocid.png "Copy compartment OCID")